justin8ty/career-test/README.md

 ## Motivation and Goals

-This project is designed as according to the specs outlined in **ENGFF019**'s Python pair programming assessment.
+This project is developed as according to the specs outlined in **ENGFF019**'s Python pair programming assessment.

 - [x] Modular design
 - [x] Implement loop structures (`for`, `while`)